 Queens Canyon Trail [CLOSED] is a 1.7 mile lightly trafficked out and back trail located near Colorado Springs, Colorado that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until December.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from May until December.

 did this hike in summer of 2004.. punch bowls were awesome ..will have to loc pics